 PD-Inhibitor (Nivolumab) and Ipilimumab Followed by Nivolumab vs. VEGF TKI Cabozantinib With Nivolumab: A Phase III Trial in Metastatic Untreated REnal Cell CancEr [PDIGREE]

 PRIMARY OBJECTIVE: I. To compare the overall survival (OS) in patients with metastatic renal cell cancer (RCC) treated with ipilimumab-nivolumab followed by either nivolumab versus cabozantinib-nivolumab.
 SECONDARY OBJECTIVES: I. To determine progression free survival (PFS) of patients treated with nivolumab versus nivolumab-cabozantinib.
 II.
 To evaluate the 12-month complete response rate in patients treated with ipilimumab-nivolumab followed by cabozantinib-nivolumab versus ipilimumab-nivolumab followed by nivolumab (patients who have complete response [CR] and relapse before 12 months will not be counted as a CR at 12-months).
 III.
 To evaluate the rates of discontinuing therapy at 1 year.
 IV.
 To compare objective response rates (ORR, assessed by Response Evaluation Criteria in Solid Tumors [RECIST] 1.1 and Immune Response Evaluation Criteria in Solid Tumors [iRECIST] criteria) for patients treated with ipilimumab-nivolumab followed by cabozantinib-nivolumab versus ipilimumab-nivolumab followed by nivolumab.
 V. To document the adverse event profile of ipilimumab-nivolumab followed by cabozantinib-nivolumab.
 BIOMARKER OBJECTIVES: I. To evaluate biomarkers associated with exceptional responses in both arms (exceptional responses defined as CRs with treatment discontinuation at 12 months or 24 months).
 II.
 To evaluate whether baseline IL-6 is predictive of outcome in patients treated with cabozantinib-containing regimen.
 QUALITY OF LIFE (QOL) OBJECTIVES: I. To compare health-related quality of life at 18 months post-registration as assessed by the Functional Assessment of Cancer Therapy (FACT)-Kidney Symptom Index 19 (FKSI-19) between patients randomized to nivolumab (nivo) versus (vs) cabozantinib (cabo)/nivo.
 II.
 To compare health-related quality of life as assessed by the FKSI-19 between patients randomized to nivo vs cabo/nivo at other time points.
 III.
 To compare patient-reported fatigue using Patient-Reported Outcomes Measurement Information System (PROMIS)-Fatigue between patients randomized to nivo vs cabo/nivo.
 IV.
 To compare quality-adjusted survival (overall survival x utility score assessed by EuroQol five-dimensional questionnaire [EQ5D-5L]) between patients randomized to nivo vs cabo/nivo.
 OUTLINE: INDUCTION: Patients receive nivolumab intravenously (IV) over 30 minutes and ipilimumab IV over 30 minutes on day 1.
 Treatment repeats every 21 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
-TREATMENT: Patients with unconfirmed but clinical progression of disease (iuPD) receive cabozantinib orally (PO) daily on days 1-28.
+TREATMENT: Patients with unconfirmed but clinical progression of disease (iuPD) with clinical instability receive cabozantinib orally (PO) daily on days 1-28.
 Treatment repeats every 28 days until further disease progression or unacceptable toxicity.
-Patients with unconfirmed CR (iCR) receive nivolumab IV over 30 minutes on day 1.
+Patients with unconfirmed CR (iCR) receive nivolumab IV between 30-60 minutes on day 1.
 Treatment repeats every 28 days in the absence of disease progression or unacceptable toxicity.
-Patients with non-CR/non-PD or iuPD are randomized to 1 of 2 arms.
-ARM A: Patients receive nivolumab IV over 30 minutes on day 1.
+Patients with non-CR/non-PD or iuPD with clinical stability are randomized to 1 of 2 arms.
+ARM A: Patients receive nivolumab IV between 30-60 minutes on day 1.
 Treatment repeats every 28 days in the absence of disease progression or unacceptable toxicity.
-ARM B: Patients receive nivolumab IV over 30 minutes on day 1 and cabozantinib PO daily on days 1-28.
+ARM B: Patients receive nivolumab IV between 30-60 minutes on day 1 and cabozantinib PO daily on days 1-28.
 Treatment repeats every 28 days in the absence of disease progression or unacceptable toxicity.
 After completion of study treatment, patients are followed up for 5 years.

 You can join if…